 Where necessary children with SEND may be eligible for additional time, resources or support for examinations.
+In some cases, they could be disapplied from statutory testing with agreement from school and parents.
 Applications for this provision will be made by the school with consideration of the pupil's individual needs.

-3. My child's progress
+3. The child/young person's progress.